Hot tub holidays by Sawday's

-Watch the surfers below from a cliff-top hot tub in Cornwall, rest weary limbs at a cottage on the Pennine Way or take to your jacuzzi at a glamorous passive house in the wild ‘garrigue’ above Nîmes.
+You can look out to the horizon from a cliff-top hot tub in Cornwall, rest your weary legs in a wood-fired hot tub in the Pentland Hills, or sit back in the jacuzzi at a glamorous eco house above Nîmes.

-Relax in style with our curated collections of romantic getaways for just the two of you, hilltop villas with incredible scenic views, fun holidays for the whole family, or cottages made for big celebrations.
+Choose a great place to stay from our curated hot tub collections below: romantic getaways for just the two of you, hilltop villas with incredible scenic views, fun holidays for the whole family, or cottages made for big celebrations.

 Browse our collection of romantic hot tub breaks for you and your loved one, perfect for spending quality time together and reconnecting after days exploring some of Europe’s most beautiful regions.

 When we think of soaking in a hot tub, it’s hard not to imagine looking out to a picturesque setting.
 These places all come with just that – whether it’s snow-capped mountains, miles of rolling countryside, panoramic sea views, or nearby vineyards.

 Hot tub holidays aren’t just for couples, kids equally love jumping in and will especially love doing so after a day of fun at the beach or exploring the local town.
 Choose from private holiday cottages and villas, small and stylish B&Bs, or hotels with pool areas and jacuzzis.

 Choose one of our self-catering cottages for your next adventure, with your own private hot tub for cosy nights under the stars.
 You’ll find cabins in the mountains, country homes near the lakes, and lodges close to the beach within this collection.

 Hot tub holidays in France really are as romantic as you’d imagine.
 Here you’ll find characterful farmhouses set in the countryside, traditional wooden chalets set in the hills of the Alps, and chateaux surrounded by vineyards.